 Transportation in Manila

-There are many types of transportation in Manila, but as a foreigner to the country I would suggest taking Uber or Grab as they are both very safe, reliable, and affordable.
-In Manila, Uber/Grab are able to pickup at the airport terminal itself so it’s easy to request a ride from there.
+There are many types of transportation in Manila, but as a foreigner to the country I would suggest taking Grab as it’s the safest and most reliable form of transportation around the city.
+In Manila, Grab drivers are able to pickup at the airport terminal itself so it’s easy to request a ride from there.
 If you need internet to request, there is free WiFi in the airport and SIM cards available before you exit the terminal for data plans.

 You can also take a Taxi from the Airport.
 Just look for the line on the right side that says “Taxi waiting area”.
 There line can often be long but you’ll get a normal cab at regular rates.